natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 ### CPU PC and REGFILE clk

+{:.important}
+> PC on posedge of `clk25`, REGFILE on negedge of `clk25`
+>
+> The PC should be clocked to rising 25MHz edge.
+Every posedge 25MHz the PC advances to the next instruction, issues the new address to instruction RAM, and the CPU begins execution.
+The full high half of the 25MHz period is the execution window.
+At the falling edge, the regfile commits and the CPU is idle for the rest of the cycle.

+#### RAM Cache for CPU
 There is no need to cache the RAM result to the CPU, as the CPU can be made to *stall* during `negedge clk25`.
 It should have completed instruction execution within `posedge clk25`.

+#### Stalling the CPU
 You can stall the CPU in the low level of `clk25` by making its regfile clocked on `clk25_n` directly, and the pc reg clocked on `clk25`.

+{:.note-title}
+> Assumption
+>
 > We assume that instruction BRAM is exclusive to the CPU and only data BRAM is shared between CPU and GPU.
 Read [assumptions](#assumptions) section above.

-This clock setup gives 10ns of setup and 10ns of hold margin during data `LD`, so the regfile captures the correct RAM data cleanly with no modifications to the CPU.
+This clock setup gives 10ns of setup (from `t+10` to `t+20`) and 10ns of hold (from `t+20` to `t+30`) margin during data `LD`, so the regfile captures the correct RAM data cleanly with no modifications to the CPU.

-{:.note}
-> PC on posedge of `clk25`, REGFILE on negedge of `clk25`
->
-> The PC should still be clocked to rising 25MHz edge.
-Every posedge 25MHz the PC advances to the next instruction, issues the new address to instruction RAM, and the CPU begins execution.
-The full high half of the 25MHz period is the execution window.
-At the falling edge, the regfile commits and the CPU is idle for the rest of the cycle.

 ## GPU Slot Timing